 You could see the deep pattern of occupying an inappropriate place and size throughout the 2020 viral pandemic when presidents and other world leaders said things that showed that they thought themselves bigger than the tiny virus.
 It soon became clear that the virus had much more power, authority and influence than them.

 For many men – they are all men – it seems that they could not bear to be small, even in relation to a life-threatening viral pandemic, scientific evidence or the deep and repeating patterns in the larger arc of human history.
+To understand their apparent arrogance you’d have to look into their family patterns and their relative place and size with their mother and then father.
+And then how that pattern played out at school and in other social and professional systems.

 “Nations have been brought down by this itty-bitty virus.
 And we have nothing!”